 Storage and Leftovers

-If you have leftovers, you can store it covered tightly with plastic wrap in the fridge for up to 2 days.
+If you have leftover guacamole, you can store it covered tightly with plastic wrap in the fridge for up to 2 days.
 However, guacamole is best served the day it’s made to avoid browning of the avocado.
 If you plan to store it for a couple of days, add an avocado pit and a lime wedge to keep it from browning.

 Alternative Ingredients